uvaai/pdp/modules/m6/content.md

 | Thursday<br>21/10  | Survival: Exercise 5.2        | k-Means: Assignment 10                   | Distance metrics  |
 | Friday<br>22/10    | Survival: Exercise 5.2        | Written: Filter Bubbles                  |                   |

-### Seminars
+### Lectures

-There are three scheduled seminars for this module:
+There are three scheduled lectures for this module:

 * **Pandas & Survival** on *Thursday October 14th at 13:00* in room G2.10